 This document is originates from an up-dated version of the first ever Official Plan of the Municipality of Thames Centre adopted by Council on October 2nd, 2003 and approved by the County of Middlesex on July 20th, 2004.
 Following that, the Official Plan was subject to a review which was implemented through the approval of Amendment No. 12 in 2015.
-The latest Official Plan review was conducted in 2021/2022 with the implementing amendment pending County approval.
+The latest Official Plan review was conducted in 2021/2022.